Name URL % Increase Total Increase Current Organic Search Traffic Chart

 What's the average loading time for an U.K. E-Commerce Store?

-The average loading time for a U.K. e-commerce store plays a crucial role in determining its success.
-In recent findings, the Google Lighthouse Performance Score for U.K. e-commerce stores in 2025 is approximately 56.36/100.
-This score indicates that there is significant room for improvement in site performance to enhance user experience and conversion rates.
+The average loading time for a U.K. e-commerce store is a crucial factor in determining user experience and conversion rates.
+In 2025, the Google Lighthouse Performance Score for U.K. e-commerce stores averages at 56.36 out of 100.
+This highlights the importance for store owners to focus on optimizing their website speed to meet user expectations and reduce bounce rates.

 56/100